Embodied Yoga: 200-Hour Yoga Teacher Training

 Meet Your Teachers:

-Shannon has over 25 years of yoga of experience.
+Shannon Thomas has over 25 years of yoga of experience.
 She has been the leader trainer for some of the very best teachers in our area and beyond.

 This training is in-person and immersive… it will change you from the inside out!